-The greatest gift that will ever be given is not simply a reference to the birth of Christ, and His death and resurrection from the grave.
+The greatest gift that will ever be given is not simply a reference to the birth of Messiah, and His death and resurrection from the grave.

-Yahshua the Messiah, that many refer to as Jesus Christ was sent into the world, not by the Father but He proceeded forth from the Father.
-The failure to understand this mystery that is spiritually discerned results when a certain gift has not been given.
-However, when this precious gift has been received the discernment regarding the true identity of God is revealed (Acts 8:20).
+Yahshua (The Savior) is the Messiah, although many incorrectly refer to Him as Jesus Christ.
+He was not sent into the world by the Father, but He proceeded forth from the Father.
+The understanding of this mystery is indeed spiritually discerned, and when this precious gift has been received the discernment regarding the true identity of Yahweh is revealed (Acts 8:20).

 What was presented to the world through the body of the Messiah, as the Lamb of Yahweh, would be the final sacrifice that was sent forth to take away the sins of the world.

 Heb 10:4 For it is not possible that the blood of bulls and of goats should take away sins

 So then the Messiah gave himself for us, and this offering at Calvary would allow for the greatest gift ever to be received at his second coming.
-Yahshua raised Himself from the dead and He will also raise up all of his children at the last day.
+Yahshua (the Savior) raised Himself from the dead, and He will also raise up all of his children, at the last day.

-Heb 10:12 But He offered one sacrifice for sins for ever, and now dwells as the right hand (or power) of God
+Heb 10:12 But He offered one sacrifice for sins for ever, and now dwells as the right hand (or power) of Yahweh

 Although giving gifts or presents is a popular tradition shared by many Christians, it is not a biblical custom related to the birth of the Messiah.
-This practice does not come from the three wise men who visited Yahshua in the manger.
+This practice does not come from the three wise men who visited their Savior in the manger.

-Below we present the reader (pun intended) with three verses where the word gift is used even though offering is the correct interpretation.
+Below are three verses where the word gift is used, even though offering is the correct interpretation.

-Matt 8:4 And Yahshua said unto him, See thou tell no man; but go thy way, show thyself to the priest, and offer the gift that Moses commanded, for a testimony unto them
+And Yahshua (the Savior) said unto him, See thou tell no man; but go thy way, show thyself to the priest, and offer the gift that Moses commanded, for a testimony unto them (Matt 8:4).

 This verse is in reference to the offerings presented to those cleansed of leprosy (Lev 14:1-4).